zachmokahn/Swish/README.md

   // define a simple task that runs a function project.task("Hello") {
-    println("Hello!")
+    print("Hello!")
   }

-  // define a script, a runnable file that can link with application code
+  // define a script, a runnable file that can optionally link with
-  // the src/scripts/Greet.swift script will run,linking the Contacts module
+  // application code
   project.script("Greet", ["Contacts"])
 }